The Last Spritz

 The Parfum reformulation of Code is everything the original should have been.
 Iris and tonka bean create a velvety, skin-scent effect that works at whisper distance.
 It's the grown-up upgrade for anyone who wore the original Code in college and is ready for something more refined.

 Polished without being stuffy, warm without being heavy, and genuinely versatile enough for date night in any season.
 The "I didn't try too hard" vibe that's actually very hard to pull off.
+See the full breakdown.

 JPG Le Male Le Parfum